jeffgbutler/TanzuWorkshops/K8SBasics/README.md

 ## Gain Access to a Kubernetes Cluster

-In TKGS without NSX-T, this would be a Tanzu Kubernetes Cluster also sometimes called a "workload" cluster.
+In vSPhere with Tanzu (TKGS), this would be a Tanzu Kubernetes Cluster also sometimes called a "workload" cluster.
 TKGS also has the concept of a "supervisor" cluster, but we can safely ignore the supervisor cluster for this workshop.

 For TKGS, you will also need to install the vSphere plugin for Kubectl.
 This can be obtained from a web page exposed